KenKundert/avendesora/doc/accounts.rst

 using ``avendesora new``, but to delete an accounts file, you must manually remove it from accounts_files.
 Once an accounts file exists, you may add accounts to it using ``account add``.
 Use the -f option to specify which file is to contain the new account.
-Deleting an account is done with ``account edit
-<account_name>``.
-Simply remove all lines associated with the account.
+Modifying or deleting an account is done with ``account edit <account_name>``.
+To delete the account, simply remove all lines associated with the account.

 An account is basically a collection of attributes organized as a subclass of the Python Account class.
 For example: